CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/meteorological_forcing.md

 The meteorological forcing is a collection of meteorological variables that need to be read into CABLE's `met` arrays when CABLE is run in offline (uncoupled) mode.

 The filename is set using the CABLE namelist variable `filename%met`.
-The global offline simulations use multiple met files, one for each meteorological variable recorded in compressed grid method.
+The global offline simulations use multiple met files, one for each meteorological variable.
 The data must be in NetCDF format with the correct units, broadly conforming to the [ALMA](https://web.lmd.jussieu.fr/~polcher/ALMA/convention_output_3.html) standard.

 An example input file can can be found at the [NCI THREDDS server](https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/metadata/f7075_4625_2374_0846).
+!!! note "Number of land points in the simulation"

+    The number of points simulated by offline CABLE is not specified in the code but is determined using the number of land points found in the meteorological forcing file.
+CABLE will consider the number of patches to determine the number of simulated points according to the [`patchfrac` variable](#optional-variables).
 ## Model configuration and grid

-Site or regional/global simulations can use either an x-y grid input file or a land only compressed grid-type input file.

-Meteorological variables that conform to the ALMA standard can have:
+Site or regional/global meteorological input file(s) need to follow the ALMA convention.
+The grid in the input file(s) can either be:

 - an x-y grid with 3 dimensions (x,y,t) or 4 dimensions (x,y,z,t), or
 - a compressed land-only grid of 2 dimensions (land, t)

+### x-y grid

-For the x-y grid, an `x` and a `y` dimension variable must be present, even if the simulation is only a single site/gridpoint.
+An `x` and a `y` dimension variable must be present, even if the simulation is only a single site/gridpoint.
 Additionally, single precision variables named `latitude` and `longitude` (or `nav_lat` and `nav_lon` if using ALMA formatting), both dependent on the x and y dimensions only, must be present.

-Both sea and land points may be included by using an integer `mask(x,y)` variable; a value of 1 implies a land gridpoint, anything else is assumed to be ocean.
+If both sea and land points are present, an integer `mask(x,y)` variable must be provided.
+A value of 1 for the mask implies a land gridpoint, anything else is assumed to be ocean.

+### Land-only compressed grid

-For the single dimension land-only “compression by gathering” grid (see [here](http://www.lmd.jussieu.fr/~polcher/ALMA/dataformats.html)), a single spatial dimension is used.
+More information on this format is available [here](http://www.lmd.jussieu.fr/~polcher/ALMA/dataformats.html).
+In this grid, a single spatial dimension is used.
 An example of the NetCDF header from such a file is shown below:

 ```